SAY HER NAME: VISIBLE STATEMENT RECOGNIZING SYSTEMIC RACISM

 The VISIBLE program exists to support inclusiveness and build leaders.
 At Villanova, leadership for equity and inclusion is integral to the University’s Augustinian mission and strategic plan, Rooted.
 Restless.
 We will engage with the Office of Diversity, Equity and Inclusion as a partner in its Living Race—Transforming Community campaign.
 We will support intersectionality in our community building projects.
 And we will prioritize continuous self-education, developing self-awareness, and speaking for equity and inclusion, with an intersectional lens, at every level of the organization.

-Amanda Grannas, Associate Vice Provost for Research; Principal Investigator, Villanova ADVANCE
+Amanda Grannas, Vice Provost for Research, Chief Research Officer; Principal Investigator, Villanova ADVANCE

-Teresa Nance, Associate Vice Provost for Diversity, Equity & Inclusion, Chief Diversity Officer
+Teresa Nance, Vice President for Diversity, Equity and Inclusion, Chief Diversity Officer; Co-Principal Investigator, Villanova ADVANCE

-Noelle Comolli, Associate Professor and Chair, Department of Chemical & Biological Engineering
+Noelle Comolli, Associate Dean for Faculty Affairs; Associate Professor and Chair, Department of Chemical and Biological Engineering, College of Engineering; Co-Principal Investigator, Villanova ADVANCE

-Seth Matthew Fishman, Assistant Dean of Curriculum and Assessment, College of Liberal Arts & Sciences
+Seth Matthew Fishman, Assistant Dean of Curriculum and Assessment, College of Liberal Arts & Sciences; Associate Teaching Professor of Education and Counseling; Internal Evaluator, Villanova Advance

 Elizabeth Svenson, Program Director, VISIBLE